naubiomech/ExoCode/Documentation/README.md

 - In Controller.cpp for each controller in calc_motor_cmd() invert the signal if not assistive
     - ```return (_controller_data->parameters[controller_defs::CHANGE_CONTROLLER_NAME::is_assitance_idx] ?
 1 : -1) * cmd;```

+- BangBang controller has been updated to include assistance/resistance flag (-Jack)

 [x] Add information on private variables within the controller sections (e.g., controller.h)